hu-bwg/website-zeichen-und-symbole/src/en/01_signs_and_symbols.md

 The _call for papers_ is now closed.

+# Signs and Symbols.
+Dress at the Intersection between Image and Realia.

 ### Cluster of Excellence »Image Knowledge Gestaltung.
-An Interdisciplinary Laboratory« at Humboldt-Universität zu Berlin
+An Interdisciplinary Laboratory«, Humboldt-Universität zu Berlin
 {: .header-line}

-# Signs and Symbols: Dress at the Intersection between Image and Realia

 ### Berlin, February 18 — 20, 2016
 {: .header-line}